Embassy & Consulates of Australia in China

 1. In case of emergencies after working hours, please call the telephone and follow the recorded instructions.

-2. If Australians need help or advice, they can visit the consular office of Australian embassy or consulate nearest to them during the office hours without an appointment.
+2. If Australians need help or advice, they can visit the consular office of the embassy or consulate nearest to them during the office hours without an appointment.

 Assistance that Consular Officials can provide for Australians in China